 Book Writing Contest Focused on Tolerance and Diversity

-The winner of this year’s Diverse Minds Youth Writing Challenge is “Pepper the Porcupine and the Big Parade” written by Jourdan Lewanda and illustrated by Andrew Latona, both graduating seniors at James Hubert Blake High School in Silver Spring, Md.
+The winner of this year’s Diverse Minds Youth Writing Challenge is “We Are All Atoms” written and illustrated by Ashley Deng from Staten Island Technical High School in Staten Island, N.Y.
 Diverse Minds is a contest where high school students write and illustrate children’s books to help elementary school children celebrate tolerance and diversity.
-The winning book was announced the evening of June 6 at the PEPCO Edison Place Gallery.
+The winning book was announced the evening of June 10 at an awards ceremony hosted by the New York Stock Exchange.

-The winners earn a $5,000 college scholarship and their book has been professionally published.
-In the coming weeks, it will be distributed to local schools and libraries.
-It will also be published in an e-book format, available for free download.
+By placing first, Deng secures a $5,000 scholarship and her book has been professionally published.
+It will be distributed to local schools, libraries and community organizations, as well as to the annual TODAY Show Holiday Toy and Gift Drive.
+She will also have her book published in an e-book format, available for free download in the iBooks Store.

 This education and awareness initiative was created in conjunction with B’nai B’rith programs that promote tolerance and communicate a message of equality among all citizens.
 The contest aims to enlighten, inspire and educate America's young people and their families in an effort to abolish prejudices and strengthen ties among today’s youth.